LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 Expected Response from Elasticsearch:

 Elasticsearch returns an array of daily buckets.
-Within each bucket, it shows the number of documents within each bucket as well as the revenue generated from each day.
+Within each bucket, it shows the number of documents("doc_count") within each bucket as well as the revenue generated from each day("daily_revenue).

 ![image](https://user-images.githubusercontent.com/60980933/115085623-0df8f780-9ec8-11eb-81a5-a2da7d5759c1.png)